huuquangnhatnguyen/MamaVitals/README.md

 # Pregnancy Meal Tracker

-**Pregnancy Meal Tracker** is a mobile app designed to help expecting mothers monitor and manage their nutrition during pregnancy, with a special focus on controlling blood sugar levels.
+**Pregnancy Meal Tracker** is a web app designed to help expecting mothers monitor and manage their nutrition during pregnancy, with a special focus on controlling blood sugar levels.
 The app provides tailored meal recommendations, tracks nutrient intake, and offers insights into maintaining a healthy pregnancy.

 ## Key Features